- General Information

 - Tax Forms and Taxpayer Assistance

-- 2016 Business Personal Property Return Form
+- 2017 Business Personal Property Return and Instructions

 In addition, all manufacturers, mining, processing or reprocessing companies, television or radio broadcasting companies, dairy, and dry cleaning or laundry businesses located in the City must pay a property tax on machinery and tools used in their business.

 Returns: May 1 (or the following business day if May 1 falls on a weekend)

 Payments: October 5 (or the following business day if October 5 falls on a weekend)

 Each March, the Finance Department mails property tax returns to all for-profit and non-profit businesses licensed in the City that began operating prior to January 1 of the current year.
 All businesses must file the returns with an itemized listing of all tangible personal property, including the date of acquisition, date of disposal, and original purchase price.
 All personal property must be substantiated through the following documentation:

 Business personal property tax returns must be filed by May 1 with:

 If a business does not file a return by May 1, the City will conduct a statutory assessment of the account and bill accordingly.

 The City assesses all business personal property, except computers, at 80 percent of the property's purchase cost in its first year of service.
 In each subsequent year of service, the assessed value declines by ten percent until it reaches the minimum value of 20 percent of purchase cost in the seventh and later years of service.
 The City assesses computers at 65 percent of the property purchase cost in the first year of service, 45 percent the second year, 30 percent the third year, 20 percent the fourth year and five percent in the remaining years.